 Paul Klee is the most surprising case of precociousness in the field of painting, the drawings and watercolors he made as a child already reveal his powerful and original style.
 After studying art in Bern and Munich, and worked there as an etcher.
 Klee spent most of the first decade of the twentieth century traveling to see the paintings of the old masters and learning more about the artistic currents of the time.

-In 1911 Paul Klee joined with Feininger, Kandinsky, and Jawlensky in Der Blaue Reiter (the blue rider) group founded by August Macke; up to that time, he had worked in watercolors, painting in an expressionist manner with overtones of Blake and Beardsley.
+In 1911 Paul Klee joined with Lyonel Feininger, Wassily Kandinsky, and Alexej von Jawlensky in Der Blaue Reiter (the blue rider) group founded by August Macke; up to that time, he had worked in watercolors, painting in an expressionist manner with overtones of William Blake and Aubrey Vincent Beardsley.

 Klee "Color and I are One and the Same, I am a Painter!"